TapwaveZodiac/novelaiUKB/docs/Lorebook.md

 You may also use a `\n` (a **newline marker**), which helps isolate the entry further by separating it with a full newline.

-- **Token Budget:** Keeps this number of tokens in the context window for this entry. *This will overwrite other content if necessary!* It's recommended to set it a litter lower than the entry's full size.
+- **Token Budget:** How many tokens the entry is allowed to use, if there isn't enough space to fit everything.
+If there is space, the entry will add itself in its entirety.
+It's recommended to set it a bit lower than the entry's full size.
+If this value is **between 0 and 1 inclusive** (i.e 0.2, 0.5...) then this will be interpreted as a **percentage of the total context size**.
 - **Reserved Tokens:** Preserves this many tokens for this entry.
-This does not need to be equal to the size of the entry itself, you can set this limit to specifically cover a part of it.
-If this value is **between 0 and 1 inclusive** (i.e 0.2, 0.5...) then this will be interpreted as a **percentage of the total context size**.
+This does not need to be equal to the size of the entry itself, you can set this limit to specifically cover a part of it. *This will overwrite other content if necessary!* If this value is **between 0 and 1 inclusive** (i.e 0.2, 0.5...) then this will be interpreted as a **percentage of the total context size**.
 - **Insertion Order:** The higher this number, the earlier the entry is processed.
 Entries with a low value may be dropped to save space for those with a higher value.
 If you have three entries, with order *500,0 and -500*, they will be processed from highest (500) to lowest (-500).
 - **Insertion Position:** How far *from the top* (if positive) or *the bottom* (if negative) will the entry be inserted in the window.
 The unit is defined in **Insertion Type**.
 It can be a number of **tokens**, **sentences**, and **newlines**.